JuliaDataScience/JuliaDataScience/contents/transform.md

 ```

 Like said above, the `DataFrames.jl` minilanguage is `source => transformation => target`.
-So, if we want to have only one column in the output, we can do:
+So, if we want to keep the naming of the `target` column in the output, we can do:

 ```jl
 s = """